tinco/blog.tinco.nl/_posts/2013-10-12-a-reading-of-wayland.md

 summary: In which I read the source code of Wayland, a WIP.
 ---

-As some people might know, I don't like old software at all, so I'm all too eager to ditch X and use whatever will replace it.
+As some people might know: I don't like old software at all.
+So I'm all too eager to ditch X and use whatever will replace it.
 I've long been interested in Wayland, but recently Ubuntu has started working on another alternative called Mir.